Udo/udolib/websockets-broker/wsbroker/README.md

 ### Setup Options

-####`log : true|false`
-Output debug log messages to the console.

 ####`port : (number)`
 Mandatory.
 Set the port the websockets server listens to.

 ####`onBackendMessage : function(message, connection, broker)`
+Optional.
 Event handler that fires when the backend sends a message to the broker.

 ####`onClientConnect : function(connection, broker)`
+Optional.
 Event handler that fires when a websockets client connects.

 ####`onClientDisconnect : function(connection, broker)`
+Optional.
 Event handler that fires when a websockets client disconnects.

 ####`onClientMessage : function(message, connection, broker)`
+Optional.
 Event handler that fires when a websockets client send a message.

 ####`backend : { type : 'http', url : '(my backend server URL)' }`
+Optional.
 Set up WSBroker to use an upstream backend server.

+####`server : require('http').createServer()`
+Optional.
+Use this instance of httpServer to create the Websockets server.

+####`log : true|false`
+Optional.
+Output debug log messages to the console.

+## Broker Fields